 OBTAINING AN ABSENTEE BALLOT

-Military and oversees voting: California Military, Overseas, and Absentee Voter Procedures
+- Military and overseas voting: California Military and Overseas Procedures or see above

 SUBMITTING AN ABSENTEE BALLOT

 Early voting qualifications: No excuse or special registration necessary.
 Voting available at county offices.
-Contact county election official for specific times and locations
+Click here for specific times and locations.

 Polling Place: California Polling Place finder